Key Link Building Statistics

 | No | 5% |

-74% of SEOs believe link building impacts AI search visibility.
+74% of SEO professionals believe backlinks impact AI search visibility.
 Only 5% say it doesn't.
-This perception aligns with the data: Ahrefs' study of 75,000 brands found that brand mentions correlate 3x more strongly with AI visibility than traditional backlinks (0.664 vs 0.218).
-Links and the editorial mentions that accompany them are becoming the primary trust signal for AI recommendation engines.
+This perception aligns with the data: Ahrefs' study of 75,000 brands found that citations correlate 3x more strongly with AI visibility than traditional backlinks (0.664 vs 0.218).
+The data suggests that earning links and citations simultaneously is the future — and digital PR is the tactic best positioned to deliver both.

-Here's the disconnect: 74% believe links affect AI visibility, but only 24% are tracking it.
+Here's the disconnect: 74% believe backlinks affect AI visibility, but only 24% are tracking it.
 51% aren't tracking at all.
-This represents a massive first-mover opportunity.
-Brands that start building AI-visible authority now — through editorial mentions, brand citations, and generative engine optimization — will have a compounding advantage over the 76% who are still waiting.
+This represents a massive first-mover opportunity for link builders.
+Brands that start building AI-visible authority now — through editorial mentions, citations, and generative engine optimization — will have a compounding advantage over the 76% who are still waiting.

 | Response | % of Respondents |